 Do I need a reddit alert tool if I'm already on Reddit daily?

 Yes.
 Even active Reddit users miss 90%+ of relevant conversations.
 You can't manually check every subreddit, every hour, for every keyword that matters to your business.
 A monitoring tool ensures you see threads in subreddits you don't regularly visit, at times you're not online, using keyword combinations you wouldn't think to search manually.
 The conversations that matter most often happen in subreddits you've never heard of — a niche community of 15,000 members where your exact target audience gathers to discuss tools.
 No amount of daily browsing catches those without systematic monitoring.
 The question isn't whether you need alerts — it's how sophisticated those alerts need to be, and whether your consumer is a human or an AI agent.
 F5Bot handles basic keyword coverage.
 Syften handles precision filtering.
 Octolens handles multi-platform AI filtering.
-Prowlo delivers a semantically-searchable Dataset over MCP so your AI agent can query Reddit data directly.
+Prowlo pairs Reddit-wide keyword coverage with a semantically-searchable Dataset over MCP so your AI agent can query Reddit data directly.